Only the Young (band)

-Only the Young were an English pop group consisting of Mikey Bromley, Betsy-Blue English, Charlie George and Parisa Tarjomani.
+Only the Young were a British pop group consisting of Mikey Bromley, Betsy-Blue English, Charlie George and Parisa Tarjomani.
 They were created and managed by Jo Perry.
-The group previously featured George Shelley, who auditioned for ninth series of The X Factor as a soloist who was later added to Union J who made the live shows, eventually finishing in fourth place in the semi-final.
+The group previously featured George Shelley, who auditioned for the ninth series of The X Factor as a soloist, was later added to Union J who made the live shows and were the tenth contestant eliminated in the semi-final.
 This was when Shelley was later replaced by Bromley.
-In 2014, Only the Young entered the eleventh series of The X Factor and made the live shows, where they finished in seventh place.
+In 2014, Only the Young entered the eleventh series of The X Factor and made the live shows, where they were the tenth contestant eliminated.

 On 6 November 2015, Tajormani announced her departure from the group via her blog.
 Only the Young then announced their disbandment later that month.

 Career

 Early career

 Parisa Tarjomani and Charlie George had known each other since they were children, Only the Young cast Betsy-Blue English to the band and George Shelley in 2012.
 Shelley went on to audition for the ninth series of The X Factor UK that same year.
 He auditioned as a solo artist but was later added to Union J who made the live shows finishing in fourth place in the semi-final.
 After Shelley's departure, he was later replaced by Mikey Bromley.
 Before auditioning for The X Factor, Only the Young auditioned for Capital's Summertime Ball on 21 June 2014, and were chosen to perform at Wembley Stadium alongside Pharrell Williams, Miley Cyrus, David Guetta, Enrique Iglesias, Little Mix and many other artists.